 Choosing among the top temples to visit in Bangkok isn’t easy.
 All have unique stories, ancient Buddha statues, and intrigue.

-Better to choose a few temples to thoroughly enjoy instead of trying to see them all.
+Better to choose a few temples to enjoy instead of trying to see them all.
 Visiting too many can lead to the dreaded wat (temple) burnout that affects travelers in Thailand.
 You know you’re experiencing it when a 400-year-old temple no longer sparks your inner archaeologist!
 To enhance the experience, read a little about the temple’s history beforehand, and mix in some of Bangkok's other interesting things to do.

 Tips for Visiting a Temple

 Theravada Buddhism is an integral part of daily life in Thailand.
-To show adequate respect and cultural sensitivity when visiting the top temples in Bangkok — or anywhere — you should follow some etiquette.
+To show adequate respect and cultural sensitivity when visiting the top temples in Bangkok—or anywhere—you should follow some etiquette.
 Here are a few of the basics:

 - Remove your shoes before entering.